Skip to content

 The law applies extraterritorially and covers all providers, users, manufacturers, and distributors of AI systems used in the EU market.

-Prohibited uses of AI include: uses or applications of AI that are considered a clear threat to fundamental rights and, therefore, are prohibited.
+Prohibited uses of AI include uses or applications of AI that are considered a clear threat to fundamental rights.
 These banned systems include AI: (i) that is used to exploit vulnerabilities of individuals due to factors such as age, disability, or social or economic circumstances; (ii) AI with the capacity to manipulate human behavior to circumvent free will; (iii) employing social scoring regarding behavior or personal characteristics; (iv) with emotion recognition capabilities used in the workplace and educational institutions; (v) with capacity for scraping of images to create facial recognition databases; and (vi) employing biometric categorization systems that utilize sensitive characteristics, such as political, religious, or philosophical beliefs, or race or sexual orientation.

 Back To Top